gmftbyGMFTBY/HashRetrieval/README.md

 ### 1.4 Train the cross-bert model

-cross-bert has one bert mode, the batch size is 32
+* cross-bert has one bert mode, the batch size is 32.
+* E-Commerce and Douban datasets use 5e-5 learning ratio, but zh50w and lccc datasets need 2e-5 (5e-5 tends to very bad results).

 ```bash
 ./run.sh train <dataset_name> cross-bert <gpu_ids>